 binarization: A set of bin strings for all possible values of a syntax element.

-bitstream: A sequence of bits that forms the representation of one or more coded waveform sequences.
+bitstream: A sequence of stream packets that forms the representation of one or more coded waveform sequences or substreams.

+block: A sequence of scalar quantities with a specified length.

+channel: A series of scalar quantities represented in a bitstream.

+channel group: A group of channels that are represented in a coded waveform sequence that can be decoded independently of any other channels.

-coded waveform sequence (CWS): A sequence of packets having the same WPS_waveform_parameter_set_id and containing at least one independent frame.
+coded waveform sequence (CWS): A sequence of stream packets having the same waveform parameter set identifier and containing at least one independent frame.

 context variable: A variable specified for the context-based adaptive binary arithmetic decoding process of clause 8.5 of a bin in a manner that depends on the values of previously decoded bins.